-(f) Other prohibited donations
+(g) Other prohibited donations

-1.4.12 A candidate is prohibited from accepting a donation if he or she knows or has reason to believe that the person making the donation does not intend complying with his/her obligations under the Electoral Act.
+1.4.13 A candidate is prohibited from accepting a donation if he or she knows or has reason to believe that the person making the donation does not intend complying with his/her obligations under the Act.

-Section 24(1A) of the Act provides that individual donors who make donations, with a total value in excess of $\leq 1,500$ in any calendar year, to two or more members of the same political party (or to a political party and one or more of its members), are themselves required to furnish a Donation Statement and Statutory Declaration to the Standards Commission disclosing details of the donations.
+Section 24(1A) of the Act provides that individual donors who make donations, with a total value in excess of €1,500 in any calendar year, to two or more members of the same political party (or to a political party and one or more of its members), are themselves required to furnish a Donation Statement and Statutory Declaration to the Standards Commission disclosing details of the donations.
 If the donor in question does not intend to comply with this requirement, and if a candidate is aware of this, the candidate is prohibited from accepting a donation from the donor [Section 24A(2)].

-- 1.4.13 If such a prohibited donation is received by a candidate, the Standards Commission must be notified by the candidate within 14 days of its receipt.
-The donation, or its value, must also be remitted by the candidate to the Standards Commission [Section 24A(3)]. - 1.4.14 Failure to notify, remit or return, as appropriate, a prohibited donation is an offence [Section 25(1)].
+1.4.14 If such a prohibited donation is received by a candidate, the Standards Commission must be notified by the candidate within 14 days of its receipt and the name and address of the donor.
+The donation, or its value, must also be remitted by the candidate to the Standards Commission [Section 24A(3)].9